-Having worked in technology research, software start-ups, and her own personal chef business, Sally is familiar with the challenges of working within large organizations, managing professional relationships effectively, and being self-employed
+My career has led me through technology research, software start-ups and my own personal chef business, making me familiar with the challenges of working within large organizations, managing professional relationships, and navigating career changes.

 In addition to my Master’s degree in counseling from St. Edward’s University, I have a Bachelor’s degree from Texas A&M University, and a Master’s degree in business also from St. Edward’s.

 Apart from therapy sessions, I am a committed CrossFit athlete and yoga practitioner who loves dogs, cats (and other mammals), cycling, kayaking, cooking, and being outdoors as much as possible.

 Please let me hear from you and let’s talk about working together.
 Call me at 512/201-4501, ext.
 182 or fill out an online request form.